Warrior Crafting Guide

 - Supercollider - Priority = LOW: Supercollider is a very high-value weapon in slower weapon decks.
 When set up correctly, it can take out 2 minions per attack, and with 3 charges available, it is a very potent card if you have enough Health and Armor to spare.

 - Dr. Boom, Mad Genius - Priority = TOP: Dr. Boom, Mad Genius is a great late-game value card that provides a range of useful Hero Powers throughout the game.
 It is used in most Warrior decks and, due to the uniqueness of its effect, it is not possible to replace it.

-- Darius Crowley - Priority = HIGH: Darius Crowley is an excellent tempo tool that can pose a huge threat for opponents in any Warrior deck.
+- Darius Crowley - Priority = MEDIUM: Darius Crowley is an excellent tempo tool that can pose a huge threat for opponents in any Warrior deck.
 Though the card is not directly essential, not including it can have the knock-on effect or greatly reducing the value of Town Crier.

 In this section, we list neutral cards that are always good to craft if you are playing Warrior.
 Note that many of these cards will be usable in a wide range of decks across multiple classes.
 This means that crafting these cards over class specific ones is often a good idea if you plan to play a range of classes.

 - Acolyte of Pain - Priority = MEDIUM: Acolyte of Pain is a core card in Control Warrior decks.
 It enables you to to cycle through your deck using cards like Whirlwind and Ravaging Ghoul.
 Without access to Acolyte of Pain, you may find yourself running out of options in the late game.

 - Hecklebot - Priority = LOW: Hecklebot is a powerful Taunt minion used in Control Warrior decks.
 Its high stats are great at shutting down Aggro, while its ability to pull cards from opponents' decks provides a long-term advantage against Control.